-- Tuition, fees and other applicable charges are all due at the time of registration.
-The student must have made satisfactory payment arrangements through the Department of Financial Aid or Business Office. - The student may enroll in a University-employer reimbursement deferred payment plan.
+" Tuition, fees and other applicable charges are all due at the time of registration.
+The student must have made satisfactory

+" The student may enroll in a University-employer reimbursement deferred payment plan.
 The plan provides a way for the student to defer payments until 45 days after the end of the term.
 The service requires a non-refundable administrative fee of \$45 to be paid to the University with registration and any charges in excess of a student's employer reimbursement eligibility.

-Registration for a new term of classes is not allowed until a student's account for the previous term has been paid.
+Registration for a new term of courses is not allowed until a student's account for the previous term has been paid.
 Diplomas, transcripts and other records are not released until accounts are fully paid.
 Ottawa University reserves the right to dismiss a student for non-payment of the student account.